craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of The Holyl'nds.md

 While some grains can be found in import, the only grain that grows in this area is "Great Maize", a white variant of traditional corn / maize.
 The flavor is blander than its more colored cousin, but beggars cannot be choosers.

 #### Fruit
 Very few fruits will survive the soil in this area.
 The two most consumed fruits in this area are avocado and pear, both of which survive in the soil of the Holyl'nds.
 Solan Berry are cultivated in this area, but their tomato-like fruit grow to be small, grey, and saggy.
+Heart-nuts are produced as large fruit on small trees in this region, although they are not culturally acceptable as food for a person.

 #### Vegetable
 Lettuce, Cabbage, and Squash perform well in the soil in this area.
 Beans are a rotation crop, and it is generally considered animal's food, but certain dishes such as some stews or salads they are essential in.